 We are a group of professionals with decades of experience in engineering, science, technology and services.
 Our staff has been involved in building space missions, astronomical and environmental observatories, medical instrumentation, micro-electronics, geospatial technologies, drones, web and cloud architectures, science, big data, and launch and commercialization of high tech products.
 Our solutions are based in sound system engineering principles that ensure the highest quality of our products at the most affordable price.

 Javier is a seasoned executive that brings together a unique combination of science, engineering and management.
 He has a sound experience in the design and construction of space instrumentation (SMOS, Envisat), space missions (Planck, Solar Orbiter), ground based astronomical observatories (ALMA, ELT) and the largest environmental observatory (NEON).
 His experience at the European Space Agency with soil moisture and ocean salinity fostered the original ideas behind divirod.
+Javier holds a PhD Summa Cum Laude in electromagnetic measurements from the Technical University of Delft, The Netherlands.

 From software engineer to CTO, David brings experience at all levels of the organization.
 He develops hardware and software products focused on solving real-world problems in the energy generation, aerospace, and consumer electronics industries.
 By understanding international supply chain and manufacturing, David helps small and large businesses bring innovative technology products to market.